BIP Solutions - Click Here!

 (click to view full)

 Alenia Aeronautica’s C-27J Spartan won the USA’s Joint Cargo Aircraft competition, via a partnership with L-3 Communications Integrated Systems of Greenville, TX.
-L-3 will be the prime contractor for Ghana’s sale, but much of the manufacturing will take place in Italy, with final assembly at at Cecil Commerce Center in Jacksonville, FL.
+L-3 was slated as the prime contractor for Ghana’s C-27J sale, hence the DSCA request, but much of the manufacturing would have taken place in Italy, with final assembly at at Cecil Commerce Center in Jacksonville, FL.

 Contracts and Key Events